vuestorefront/vue-storefront/doc/Multistore setup.md

 ## Multistore Magento2 support

-Vue Storefront support for the Multistore installations is work in progress (https://github.com/DivanteLtd/vue-storefront/issues/1135).

 ### Multiwebsite indexing

 Multiwebsite support starts with the ElasticSearch indexing.
 Basically - each store has it's own ElasticSearch index and should be populated separately using [mage2vuestorefront](https://github.com/DivanteLtd/mage2vuestorefront) tool.